jbasdf/react-kindling/README.md

+# NOTE this project is not being actively maintained and contains bugs.
+It can be used as a starting point, but it needs work.

 # React.s Kindling

 This is a React.js starter project.
 You can use it to build a client only application or a full stack node.js application.